Zingle/ios-sdk/README.md

 A contact session represents someone such as a hotel guest.
 This session is used by user of a third party application that uses the Zingle API to communicate with a service, such as a hotel front desk, on behalf of the user.

+> All usage examples in this README will address contact class usage.

 ### Account session

 An account session represents a Zingle customer using the API to communicate with their own guests or customers.

+For further information regarding account class usage, see [Using the SDK as an Account Class User](Documentation/AccountUsage.md).

 ## Installation with CocoaPods